Why does Warren Buffett dislike EBITDA?

 In other words, Mr. Buffett is pointing at the fault of using EBITDA metrics in that they exclude depreciation and amortization as a means of valuing the company.
 Although the depreciation and amortization expense is not an actual cash outflow, it does, in effect, reduce the value of a company’s total assets through reducing the value of specific capital and/or financial assets.
 This reduction in value is intended to closely mimic the true nature and value of the asset.

 As an example, imagine a company that has no other assets other than multiple factories under its Property, Plant, and Equipment asset account.
 Naturally, over time, these factories would lose value as they age and are used up.
 Using EBITDA as a means of valuing this company would be entirely fallacious, as it would not account for the loss in value that the factories are experiencing.
 Using EBITDA, in this case, would overstate the company’s earnings, and thus, overstate their value.

-This has been a guide to Warren Buffett on the topic of EBITDA, and reason why it isn’t always a good valuation metric.
+This has been a guide to Warren Buffett on the topic of EBITDA, and the reason why it isn’t always a good valuation metric.
 To keep learning and progressing your skills, check out these additional resources: